On this page:

 Government assistance for home ownership

-There are a range of government programs to support people into home ownership.
-These are briefly described below, however, are not the focus of this report.
+There are various forms of Australian and state-territory government assistance and programs to support people into home ownership.
+Australian Government initiatives are briefly described below; however, they are not the focus of this report.

 Several schemes are managed by the National Housing Finance and Investment Corporation (NHFIC) on behalf of the Australian Government (NHFIC 2022).